88 Online Therapy Tips (Get Better Results and Save Money)

 41. Use the messaging feature.

-While we don’t recommend using messaging in place of live sessions, we believe it’s a great support for them.
+While we don’t recommend using messaging in place of live sessions, it can be a great support for them.
 Send your therapist messages about things that come up during the week to get immediate feedback or so you can remember to talk about them in your next session.

 42. Use any other features your online therapy platform offers to share or review information.

 Some online therapy platforms have places where you can review session notes or read articles or other documents your therapist sends you.
 Some even have places where you can track or log the information you need for your sessions.
-Use them!
+If you have these useful tools, well, use them!

 43. Do any homework that your therapist assigns you.

-Therapy doesn’t work well if you don’t apply what you’re learning outside of your sessions.
-If your therapist asks you to track your moods, keep a journal, or try a specific exercise, you’ll make a lot more progress if you do that homework and talk about it in your next session.
+If your therapist asks you to track your moods, keep a journal, or try a specific exercise at home, don’t skip it.
+You’ll make a lot more progress if you do that homework and talk about it in your next session.

 44. Do homework even if your therapist doesn’t assign you any.